Poems About Life: Homepage The website title, Poems About Life, on a blue, green and black background

 In desperation I hit zero -- for a person and a choice --

-and was promptly greeted by the same recorded voice,
+and was once again greeted by the automated voice,

-which asked me again to press one, two or four,
+which asked me to press buttons one, two or four,

 and then informed me I would have to press more.